httrieu/fa22-cse110-lab3/.github/ISSUE_TEMPLATE/general-css-topics.md

 ---
-name: Comments
+name: General CSS Topics
-about: Write down some comments in html
+about: Part 1 of Part 2 of the Lab
 title: ''
 labels: General CSS Topics
 assignees: httrieu